-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Work to do

-Kevin Keatts' team drew one severely front-loaded conference schedule, and now that his guys have played Clemson, Virginia, Virginia Tech, North Carolina, Syracuse and the Blue Devils just in the past few weeks, they're getting a well-deserved respite of sorts.
+Kevin Keatts' team drew one severely front-loaded conference schedule, and now that his guys have played Clemson, Virginia, Virginia Tech, North Carolina, Syracuse and Duke just in the past few weeks, they're getting a well-deserved respite of sorts.
 The game coming up this weekend at Florida State will be no picnic, certainly, but other than that, NC State has games against Boston College and Georgia Tech left to play.
 The prospective No. 10 seed is looking solid at 20-8 overall and 8-7 in the ACC.
 (Updated: Feb.
 24)

 Late February is all about risk management for Clemson.
 The Tigers won't nail down an at-large bid by beating Boston College at home (as Brad Brownell's team did Saturday) or by winning their next game at Pittsburgh.
 Then again, a team variously seen as either a No. 12 seed or as "first four out" material can definitely drive its bid probability down with a loss or, especially, two in a stretch like that.
 Currently 16-11 and 6-8 in the ACC, Clemson needs to bump up its win total against the likes of the Eagles and Panthers in preparation for the main selection event: North Carolina comes to Littlejohn Coliseum in March.
 Beating the Tar Heels would give the Tigers a second Quad 1 win to place alongside their 59-51 win at home over Virginia Tech.
 (Updated: Feb.
 23)